bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 BNPaymentHandler.setupBNPayments(BNPaymentBuilder);
 ```

+Here you register a Handler by using the `BNPaymentBuilder` to build it for you using your Merchant Account.

+Add the following code at the beginning of the `onCreate method` in the `MainActivity class`, and be sure to swap out `<MERCHANT_ACCOUNT>` with your test Merchant Account ID.
+When you launch the app for production use your production Merchant Account ID.

 > The debug setting enables logging through logcat if set to true (and disables logging if set to false).
 The debug setting should be set to false in live applications.

+*Note that if you provide a test Merchant Account, the SDK will enter test mode.
+If you provide a production Merchant Account, the SDK will enter production mode.*

 <a name="androidcreditcardregistration"></a>
-## Native Credit Card registration
+## Credit Card registration

-Native credit card registration is done through a native registration form.
-The credit card details are then encrypted before being sent to our servers.
-The Native Payment SDK includes a default native credit card registration form that can be used out of the box.
-You also have the option of creating a customized form.
+Credit card registration is done through the registration form.
+This registration form is displayed if the user hasn't yet registered a card.
+The credit card details are automatically encrypted before being sent to our servers.
+You have the option of creating a customized form that we will go into detail below.

 ### How to display the default native form

 This example shows you how to present the default credit card registration form using an activity.

 #### Create a layout

-Start by creating a layout with a representative name (we'll use the name activity_native_card_registration in this guide).
-The example shows what the layout file needs to contain.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>